afarago/Pybricks-LEGO-Competition-Guide/tutorial/0_intro.md

 Pybricks can be used on both EV3 and SPIKE/Robot Inventor hardware.
 On the SPIKE hub, which we use and prefer, the process begins with replacing the firmware.
 It's not difficult, and understanding it in depth isn't necessary; all team members have learned how to use it.

-in the next sections you will get a hands-on-tutorial to help you get started with Pybricks that in my experience is the best and most effective way to program your LEGO hub.
+In the next sections, you will get a hands-on tutorial to help you get started with Pybricks which in my experience is the best and most effective way to program your LEGO hub.

-This tutorial is focusing on specific competiton aspects, while the authors of Pybricks are creating a tutorial on the site itself.
+This tutorial focuses on specific competition aspects, while the authors of Pybricks are creating a tutorial on the site itself.
 I strongly recommend reading [the official tutorial](https://pybricks.com/learn) as well.

 ---
 [NEXT: Quickstart >>](1_quickstart.md)